khiemgluong/jekyll-obsidian/README.md

     sitemap: false
     ---
     ```
+5. Add `gem 'jekyll-obsidian'` into your site's Gemfile, preferably within `group :jekyll_plugins`
+    ```ruby
+    group :jekyll_plugins do
+    gem 'jekyll-obsidian'
+    end
+    ```

-5. In your `_config.yml`, set `obsidian_vault` to the root of the Obsidian vault
+6. In your `_config.yml`, set `obsidian_vault` to the root of the Obsidian vault
     > obsidian_vault: "Your Obsidian Vault"

     > obsidian_vault: "vaults/Another Obsidian Vault"
-6. Run `bundle exec jekyll serve`, you should now see your Obsidian page at your given permalink
+7. Run `bundle exec jekyll serve`, you should now see your Obsidian page at your given permalink

 ## Options
 `obsidian_homepage`